How membership organizations can restrict member access to documents.

 Does Locklizard protect PowerPoint presentations or Word docs?

-We do not protect PowerPoint or other MS Office files in their native format.
+We do not protect PowerPoint or other MS Office files in their native format, nor do we watermark PowerPoint files in their native format.
 If you want to protect a powerpoint presentation from being copied or restrict editing in Word, then you have to save it as a PDF file first.

 Is Locklizard a membership management solution?